wojtekmaj/react-lifecycle-methods-diagram/README.md

 Particularly valueable contributions are those regarding [i18n](https://en.wikipedia.org/wiki/i18n) as I only know so many languages.
 Adding new locale is pretty easy, but there's a [separate i18n guide](/src/i18n/README.md) in case you get lost.

+You can also add a new version of the diagram in case React lifecycle methods are changed.
+There is a [separate versions guide](/src/versions/README.md) in case you get lost.

 ### Prerequisites

 To contribute, you need to have the following prerequisites installed: